-For the purpose of facilitating post-secondary credit transfer, articulation committees operate under the administrative sponsorship of BCCAT if approved by the Council's Transfer and Articulation Committee (TAC).
-However, articulation committees are neither standing committees nor sub-committees of the Council or TAC.
+For the purpose of facilitating post-secondary credit transfer, articulation committees, once approved by the by the Council's Transfer and Articulation Committee (TAC), operate under the administrative sponsorship of BCCAT.
+However, articulation committees are neither standing committees nor sub-committees of Council or of TAC.
 As such, articulation committees are not operating with any delegated authority and do not speak on behalf of the Council or its standing committees.

-To foster understanding of course objectives/learning outcomes in the discipline/program relevant to the committee.
+To foster understanding of course objectives and/or learning outcomes in the discipline or program relevant to the committee;

-To discuss new developments in the relevant discipline/program, and to identify common professional issues and opportunities for program development as well as transfer research and innovation opportunities.
+To discuss new developments in the relevant discipline or program, and to identify common professional issues and opportunities for program development as well as transfer research and innovation opportunities;

-To foster understanding of the Principles and Guidelines for Transfer.
+To foster understanding of the Principles and Guidelines for Transfer; and

 To identify significant transfer issues and to forward such issues to BCCAT's attention.